robzr/short_bus/README.md

 ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.

 ## What are the components?
-A service is a participant in the SOA (Service Oriented Architecture) for sending and/or receiving messages.
-To receive messages, the service must subscribe the Driver (Driver#subscribe); and is run as a callback in (one or more) dedicated thread(s).
+A service is a participant in the SOA (Service Oriented Architecture) for publishing and/or subscribing to messages.
+To receive messages, the service subscribes to the Driver (Driver#subscribe); and is run as a callback in (one or more) dedicated thread(s).

-A message (ShortBus::Message) object is what is received, routed and sent to the recipient services by the Driver.
-A message is is composed of a String and an optional payload object.
-Subscribers can also return values back to the sender via the Message, as it is an inherited Queue (see "Message return values" below).
+A message (as simple as a String, but ultimately converted to a ShortBus::Message object) is what is received, routed and sent to the recipient services by the Driver.
+A message has a name (String) and an optional payload object.
+Subscribers can also return values back to the publisher directly through the Message, as it is an inherited Queue (see "Message return values" below).

 The Driver (ShortBus::Driver) is the brains of the operation.
-Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate subscribers based on the message\_spec(s) supplied by the service when it subscribed to the Driver.
+Once instantiated, a dedicated thread monitors the incoming queue, converts and routes the messages to the appropriate subscribers based on the message\_spec(s) supplied at the time of subscription.

-## What does a message String and a message\_spec look like?
+## What does a message and a message\_spec look like?
 In it's simplest form, a message can be a simple String like `'shutdown'`, but typically a more descriptive format is used which seperates component fields of the message with `::`s, like `'OwnerService::Action::Argument'`.
+The Driver will convert the message String into a ShortBus::Message object during routing.

 An message\_spec can be supplied by the service when subscribing in order to select which messages are received by the service. message\_specs can be a String (like: `'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.